nwg-piotr/nwg-shell/README.md

 ![nwg-shell-header.png](https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell/nwg-shell-header_new2.png)

-## Support for other WMs

-This project is primarily aimed at sway.
-Some parts may work on other wlroots-based compositors.
-Some may even work on X11, but it's not the primary objective.
-Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.

-### Pull requests adding support for non-sway stuff

-are welcome.

-### Feature requests like "add <place_your_wm_here> support"

-go to `/dev/null`.
+The installer provided in this repository pulls all the necessary dependencies, and preconfigures 4 desktop styles for you to choose from.
+Each of them you can modify freely from the nwg-shell-config GUI.
+Or you may choose the 'Custom' preset to experiment with.

 ## Installation

-### The hard way
+### The hard way (v0.2 available)

 [How to set up nwg-shell on minimal Arch Linux install in several simple steps](https://github.com/nwg-piotr/nwg-shell/wiki) - Wiki

-### The easy way
+### The easy way (v0.2 not yet available)

 Install [ArchLabs Linux](https://archlabslinux.com) with preconfigured sway session.